-Expanded Access for Widespread Use (Treatment IDEs)
+Treatment INDs and IDEs (Expanded Access for Widespread Use)

-This topic explains treatment IDEs.
+This topic explains treatment INDs and IDEs, as well as, Individual Patient INDs.

 Under the FD&C Act statute, a sponsor or a physician may submit a protocol intended to provide widespread access to an investigational product for multiple patients.
-In this scenario, FDA will permit the investigational product to be made available under a treatment IDE if certain criteria are met.
-Learn more about treatment IDEs.
+In this scenario, FDA will permit the investigational product to be made available under a treatment IND or treatment IDE if certain criteria are met.
+Learn more about treatment INDs and treatment IDEs.